anaxite/tgdp-asciidoc-templates/concept/process-concept.md

 # Concept template process

+> Thank you for downloading this template from The Good Docs Project!
+Before using the template, read this document for best practices about how to research, write, and maintain this type of content.
+Want to explore more templates?
+Check them out in our [templates GitLab repository](https://gitlab.com/tgdp/templates).

 This document explains best practices for researching, writing, and maintaining a concept document.
 It extends and structures the information described in the template guide in a step-by-step way.
 As